close

 But even more…

-Leuven is a city brimming with activities and places to see.
-In our 24 hours there, we didn't have time to see everything the city offers.
-We advise you to go for a whole weekend to fully enjoy Leuven.
-Here is a list of activities and places we want to do during a future stay in Leuven:
+Leuven is a city brimming with activities and sights to see.
+In our 24 hours there, we didn't have time to see everything the city has to offer.
+We recommend you go for a whole weekend to fully enjoy Leuven.
+Here's a list of activities and places we want to do during a future visit to Leuven:

-📍 Visit the University Library, straight out of the Harry Potter decor, and climb to the top of the Tower for a magnificent panoramic view of Leuven.
-Remember to go there on the weekend because the reading room is reserved for students during the week.
-Prices: €7 per adult • €5 for students, teachers and residents of the city of Leuven • Free for under 12s.
+📍 Visit the University Library, straight out of the Harry Potter décor, and climb to the top of the Tower for a magnificent panorama of Leuven.
+Remember to go on the weekend, as the reading room is reserved for students during the week.
+Prices: €7 per adult • €5 for students, professors, and residents of Leuven • Free for under 12s.

 📍 Visit the Leuven Botanical Garden, the oldest in Belgium, and its 450 m² of greenhouses.
 Free entry

-📍 Visit the Abbey of Parc and its beautiful gardens.
+📍 Visit Parc Abbey and its beautiful gardens.

 How to get to Leuven?